 This strategy works great if you want to make some extra sales and produce hype for a specific product.
 Try it out if you want to load your pockets and get your audience excited.

 If you don’t have the time to put this together yourself, never fear.
 Just book a quick 15 minute discovery call and let us be the ones to get their hands dirty.

-Heads Up: Discovery sessions aren’t useful everyone… we specialize in helping 6, 7 and 8 figure ecommerce businesses build a community of adoring fans, while making bank with their email marketing.
+Heads Up: Discovery sessions aren’t useful for everyone… we specialize in helping 6, 7 and 8 figure ecommerce businesses build a community of adoring fans, while making bank with their email marketing.

 If you don’t care about your customers, or if you don’t like testing new things, you can keep on moving.

-If you want to elevate your email marketing game, but your brand brings in less than $50k/month click here – I’m working on something special for you.
+If you want to elevate your email marketing game, but your brand brings in less than $50k/month get in touch – I’m working on something special for you.